Darkshadows9/TheZZAZZGlitch2021Bruterforcer/README.md

 You can change the starting seed to whatever you want, it's currently set to start at the solution.

-This whole thing is really rough and not well named, but it definitely works.
+This whole thing is really messy and not well named, but it definitely works.

+I wanna thank TheZZAZZGlitch for the event.
+It was really tough this year and I'm hopeful for the next one, since I met my own personal goal at least!